 The Fieldhouse, located on the east side of the campus next to the outdoor athletic fields, is the center of physical education activities.
-An extensive athletic complex including a gymnasium seating 2000 persons is currently under construction.
+Construction is near for an extensive athletic complex including a gymnasium seating 3000 persons.

 A Dining Hall opened in the fall of 1975 and has become the center of attention for students during their leisure hours.
 The main dining room can seat nearly 700 for lunch or for special programs.
 A snack bar, which is open evenings, features entertainment on a regular basis.